simonheys/simonheys/README.md

 ### Hello 👋

-I’m Simon, an experienced freelance designer and developer with a passion for making and crafting digital products, tools and services that are useful, empowering or inspiring to others.
-I am available to design and develop apps or websites and always interested in talking about new projects or roles — please get in touch.
+I’m Simon, an experienced Lead Product Designer with a passion for making and crafting digital products, tools and services that are useful, empowering or inspiring to others.

 [Portfolio](https://www.simonheys.com/)<br />
 [Email](mailto:si@simonheys.com)<br />